 The solution to this obstruction was to hem the bottom of the panel in a stair-step shape to accommodate the hearth.
 The result is a soft panel that frames the window while preserving the view.
 Win-win!

 We are known for our creativity in devising innovative solutions for tricky spaces.
-We partner exclusively with design professionals who have the vision but need an ingeniously engineered solution.
+We partner with design professionals who have the vision but need an ingeniously engineered solution.
 The next time you encounter obstructions & window treatments, contact us to help.
 We have just the process to help you come up with a solution.